freeCodeCamp/guide/src/pages/python/while-loop-statements/index.md

 ## While Loop Statements

 <!-- Please add any articles you think might be helpful to read before writing the article -->

-The Python language has a `while` loop similar to other popular languages.
-The `while` loop continuously iterates through a block of code as long as the sentinel condition (the condition controlling the loop) is `True`.
-Once the condition results in a `False` value, the loop would stop running and the code following the loop would run.
+Python utilizes the `while` loop similarly to other popular languages.
+The `while` loop evaluates a condition then executes a block of code if the condition is true.
+The block of code executes repeatedly until the condition becomes false.

 The basic syntax is: